Jump to Heading

 2. Radiation Feedback:

-The part of heat which radiates back to the seat of the fire and further propagates the fire
+The part of heat which radiates back to the seat of fire and further propagates the fire

 2.1.
 The Chain Reaction:

-Burning is the rapid oxidation of millions of vapor molecules, during this process energy is released as heat and light which is pure energy or radiant heat, it radiates or travels in all directions thus part of this moves to the seat of the fire or to the burning fuel in fire fighting.
+Burning is the rapid oxidation of millions of vapor molecules, during this process energy is released as heat and light which is pure energy or radiant heat, it radiates or travels in all directions thus part of this moves to the seat of fire or to the burning fuel in fire fighting.
 It is called Radiation Feedback.
-At the same time air is drawn into the area, where the flame and vapor meets.
+In the same time air is drawn into the area, where the flame and vapor meets.

 2.2 The Fire Tetrahedron: